stevetarver/stevetarver.github.io/_posts/2015-10-16-jekyll-on-github.io.md

 ### Create and run the site

 3. Install and configure XCode.
-I know, a given, but if you automatically update and don't frequently use XCode, you can run into a couple of different build errors.
-Start XCode and agree to terms and licence to avoid one.
+I know, a given, but if you automatically update and don't frequently use XCode, you can run into a couple of obscurely annotated build errors.
+Start XCode and agree to terms and licence to avoid them.
 To verify command tools are installed:

 	```
 	xcode-select --install